Chamaenerion angustifolium: Ecology

 Fireweed is often abundant in wet calcareous to slightly acidic soils in open fields, pastures, and particularly burned-over lands.
-It is a pioneer species that quickly colonizes open areas with little competition, such as the sites of forest fires and forest clearings.
+It is a pioneer species that quickly colonizes open areas with little competition, such as the sites of volcanos, forest fires and forest clearings.
 Plants grow and flower as long as there is open space and plenty of light.
 Fireweed reaches its average peak colonization after five years and then begins to be replaced as trees and brush grow larger.
 When a new fire or other disturbance occurs that opens up the ground to light again, the seeds germinate.
 Some areas with heavy seed counts in the soil can, after burning, be covered with pure dense stands of this species and when in flower the landscape is turned into fields of color.

 Fireweed is an effective colonizer; it may not be present until after a fire has moved through a landscape.
 Because of its very high dispersal capacity, "propagule pressure" from its regional presence will let it quickly colonize a disturbed area.
 Once seedlings are established, the plant quickly reproduces and covers the disturbed area via seeds and rhizomes.
 It is somewhat adapted to fire as well and so can prevent the reintroduction of fire to the landscape.
 Fireweed is well adapted to seed in severely burned areas as well, because the mineral soil that is exposed due to the removal of organic soil layers provides a good seedbed.

 In Britain the plant was considered a rare species in the 18th century, and one confined to a few locations with damp, gravelly soils.
 It was misidentified as great hairy willowherb in contemporary floras.
 The plant's rise from local rarity to widespread abundance seems to have occurred at the same time as the expansion of the railway network and the associated soil disturbance.
 The plant became locally known as 'bombweed' due to its rapid colonization of bomb craters during World War II.

 Bears and elk are known to favor the plant as food.